gladiusio/gladius-cli/README.md

 ```

 #### **start**
-Starts the edge node networking server.
+Starts the edge node networking.
 You can call this to become an edge node **after** you've been accepted to a pool.

 ```
 $ gladius-node start